How many child soldiers are there in the world?

 The campaign has now ended, but the consensus envisioned is now a reality and thousands of child soldiers have been released and reintegrated with the assistance of UNICEF, peacekeeping and political missions, and other UN and NGO partners on the ground.

 Building on the success of Children, Not Soldiers, the Special Representative launched in 2019 the campaign ACT to Protect children affected by conflict, in an effort to draw attention to all six grave violations against children.
-The campaign has since been launched in Brussels with the European Parliament, in CAR, Mali, Somalia and Thailand.
+The campaign ended in December 2022 and has been launched in New York, Bangkok, Brussels, the Central African Republic (CAR), Mali, Somalia, South Sudan, and Yemen.

 The challenges we face are enormous, but by continuing to work together, we can make a difference in children’s lives and get closer to our goal of ending the recruitment and use of children in conflict.